epiphany-platform/m-azure-kubernetes-service/README.md

 For development related topics please look into [this document](docs/DEVELOPMENT.md).

+# Azure limits

+There are subscription or regional limits in Azure Cloud.
+All of them can be investigated [on this site](https://docs.microsoft.com/en-us/azure/azure-resource-manager/management/azure-subscription-service-limits).
+For this module most important limitation is kubernetes version operating in a region of your choice.
+To check version `az aks get-versions --location <your region>`.
+To check your current resources usage please go to Azure Portal > Subscriptions > select subscription > Usage + quotas.

 # Module dependencies

 | Component                 | Version | Repo/Website                                          | License                                                           |